GabeScott/standard-works-vault/General Conference/1971 October - Glimpses of Heaven.md

 # Glimpses of Heaven

-*By Spencer W. Kimball - Acting President of the Council of the Twelve*
+By President Spencer W. Kimball - *Acting President of the Council of the Twelve*

 *Given in the October session of the 1971 General Conference*

+>*Address delivered Sunday morning, October 3, 1971*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1971/10/glimpses-of-heaven?lang=eng)